void

 Chyrów is mentioned 5 times in The Good Soldier Švejk.

-Chyrów was the place Švejk was first taken to after he was captured by Hungarian military police.
-According to the interrogation report quoted in the novel this must have happened on 16 June 1915.
-At Chyrów he joined a transport of Russian prisoners of war who were repairing the railway line to Przemyśl.
+Chyrów was the place where Švejk was first taken after being captured by the Hungarian military police.
+According to the interrogation report quoted in the novel, this must have happened on 16 June 1915.
+In Chyrów, he joined a transport of Russian prisoners of war who were repairing the railway line to Przemyśl.

 Background

-Chyrów is the Polish name of the town Хирів (Khyriv) in the Lviv oblast in western Ukraine.
-The town is a railway junction and even in 2010 there were passenger services to Sanok and Lviv (amongst others).
+Chyrów is the Polish name for the town Хирів (Khyriv) in the Lviv oblast in western Ukraine.
+The town is a railway junction, and even in 2010 there were passenger services to Sanok and Lviv, among others.
 The town was part of Austria-Hungary until 1918.

 Quote(s) from the novel